microsoft/autogen/website/docs/Use-Cases/enhanced_inference.md

 ## Caching

 API call results are cached locally and reused when the same request is issued.
 This is useful when repeating or continuing experiments for reproducibility and cost saving.
-It still allows controlled randomness by setting the "seed", using `set_cache` or specifying in `create()`.
+It still allows controlled randomness by setting the "seed" specified in `OpenAIWrapper.create()` or the constructor of `OpenAIWrapper`.

 ## Error handling